What Are Telescopic Cranes?

 History of Telescopic Cranes

-Construction Industry was the first known field to use cranes and the Ancient Greeks were the first to develop construction cranes.
-These ancient cranes were either driven by men or animals such as donkey, ox etc.
+The Construction Industry was the first known field to use cranes, and the Ancient Greeks were the first to develop them.
+These ancient cranes were either driven by men or animals such as donkeys, oxen, etc.

-In the 15th century with the beginning of trade over oceans, the maritime industry also got influenced by these construction cranes.
+In the 15th century, with the beginning of trade over oceans, the maritime industry was also influenced by these construction cranes.
 The industry required cranes for loading and unloading heavy freights and started developing marine cranes on the outline of construction cranes.

-Then for the first time, the 15th century witnessed the first harbour crane for loading and unloading ships.
-These cranes were initially made up of wood but with industrial revolution iron, steel and cast iron replaced wood cranes completely.
+The 15th century witnessed the first harbour crane for loading and unloading ships.
+These cranes were initially made of wood, but with the Industrial Revolution, iron, steel, and cast iron replaced wood cranes completely.

 Related Read: The History of Shipbuilding in India

-In 18th and 19th-century steam and electric cranes were developed, which were much more efficient than the manual cranes and provided impressive services at ports.
-In the late 20th century cranes with boomstick become operational, which we today refer to as telescopic cranes or telescopic boom cranes.
+In the 18th and 19th centuries, steam and electric cranes were developed, which were much more efficient than manual cranes and provided impressive services at ports.
+In the late 20th century, cranes with boomsticks became operational, which we today refer to as telescopic cranes or telescopic boom cranes.

-These are hydraulic cranes and they can be mounted on any heavy vehicle and operated from its top.
-They can be driven to those places where goods and cargo need to be shifted.
-Further technical advancement improved the working of telescopic cranes by imparting more flexibility in services, higher lifting capacities and height controls.
+These are hydraulic cranes, and they can be mounted on any heavy vehicle and operated from its top.
+They can be driven to places where goods and cargo need to be shifted.
+Further technical advancement improved the working of telescopic cranes by imparting more flexibility in services, higher lifting capacities, and height controls.

 Types of Telescopic Cranes

-Telescopic cranes can be classified in different categories as follows:
+Telescopic cranes can be classified into different categories as follows:

-• Two types of Telescopic cranes are standardized by the Maritime Industry on the basis of their carriage capacity namely: smaller models with slewing cylinders (HM type) and larger models with slewing rings (HMR type).
+• Two types of Telescopic cranes are standardized by the Maritime Industry based on their carriage capacity, namely, smaller models with slewing cylinders (HM type) and larger models with slewing rings (HMR type).

-• As per their mode of construction, Telescopic cranes are also categorised in two categories namely – single unit telescopic cranes and double unit telescopic cranes.
-Telescopic cranes maybe sometimes constructed as a single unit which can be easily moved from one place to another or two-unit equipment.
+• As per their construction mode, Telescopic cranes are also categorised into single-unit telescopic cranes and double-unit telescopic cranes.
+Telescopic cranes may sometimes be constructed as a single unit which can be easily moved from one place to another or two-unit equipment.
 A double unit telescopic crane consists of two parts viz. a telescopic mast and a superstructure called jib.
-The superstructure can be mounted over a truck and it can function similar to a telescopic crane.
+The superstructure can be mounted over a truck, and it can function similarly to a telescopic crane.

-• According to the classification of Telescopic cranes on the basis of the number of engines powering the cranes, they are of two types: Single-engine machines and separate-engine machines.
-The former has only one engine which powers both undercarriages as well as the superstructure of the crane whereas the former is more efficient and has larger carrying capacity due to separate engines powering the undercarriage and the superstructure.
+• According to the classification of Telescopic cranes based on the number of engines powering them, they are of two types: single-engine machines and separate-engine machines.
+The former has only one engine, which powers both the undercarriages and the superstructure of the crane, whereas the former is more efficient and has a larger carrying capacity due to separate engines powering the undercarriage and the superstructure.

 Related Read: Container Gantry Crane : Construction and Operation

-In any port, one can find many of such telescopic cranes which enable the easy mobility and transfer of cargo to the right containers, thereby providing utility in the best way possible.
+In any port, many such telescopic cranes are present, enabling the easy mobility and transfer of cargo to the right containers, thereby providing utility in the best way possible.

-The main difference between a telescopic crane and other conventional cranes is that the former has a hollow boom which contains several tubes fitted one side the other.
-A hydraulic mechanism enables the elongating and refracting motion of the beam.
+The main difference between a telescopic crane and other conventional cranes is that the former has a hollow boom containing several tubes fitted one side to the other.
+A hydraulic mechanism enables the beam’s elongating and refracting motion.

 Telescopic Cranes: Constructional Features and Applications

-The key feature that differentiates a telescopic crane from other conventional cranes is that it has a hollow boom which consists of several tubes fitted one adjacent to the other.
-These tubes increase the gross hauling height of crane and the objects are raised and dropped with the help of these tubes which work through the hydraulic mechanism.
+The key feature that differentiates a telescopic crane from other conventional cranes is that it has a hollow boom that consists of several tubes fitted one adjacent to the other.
+These tubes increase the crane’s gross hauling height, and objects are raised and dropped with the help of these tubes, which work through the hydraulic mechanism.

 Telescopic Crane

-Telescopic cranes also offer the best service in transporting goods as these cranes have the highest reach and they can make height adjustment according to the requirements.
+Telescopic cranes also offer the best service in transporting goods.
+They have the highest reach and can adjust their height according to the requirements.
 No other heavy crane can lift any object to such a height as these cranes do.
-These cranes can also be utilised in rescue operations i.e. in salvage sunken ships.
+These cranes can also be utilised in rescue operations, i.e., in salvaging sunken ships.
 They also find their application in building oil rigs.

 Related Read: Types of Marine Salvage